 If support is sought for a project of greater than twelve months, funding can be requested for a particular stage of the project.
 The anticipated completion date, of both the specified stage and the entire project, should be clearly outlined in the application.
-Major support is unlikely to be given by the Trust to a project for more than three years.

 Projects that will not be considered are:

 The Trust is unable to make distributions to individuals for relief, study, research or travel or any other purposes.